bonzz/AI-100-Design-Implement-Azure-AISol/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

 We encourage you to [read more](https://ai-ethics.azurewebsites.net/) about the Ethical considerations when building intelligent apps.

-## Pre-requisites

-1. Follow the directions provided in [Lab1-Technical_Requirements.md](../Lab1-Technical_Requirements/02-Technical_Requirements.md) to download the v4 Bot Framework Emulator to enable you to test your bot locally.

 ## Lab 3.0 Create an Azure Web App Bot